 Once the bead ‘catches’ you’re on your way and you’ll hear the long-awaited creak of a tubeless tyre easing over the rim’s lip with that satisfying pop.
 Now screw the valve core back in and pump back up to normal pressure.
 I also added half a bottle of Slime (left) as a safety measure.
 Doesn’t always work, as I found on my desert car, but still a good idea.

 With no air loss over a few days, I went to Morocco as planned.

 Summary after 4000 miles in Morocco

 For what they are TKCs are great road tyres, you forget they’re knobbly and on the dirt they manage fine, even at the road pressures I used.
 I’d use them again except that I don’t like to use the same stuff twice; it’s good for the book.
 I also forgot I was running on experimental tubeless and should have been monitoring the pressures more frequently (this was before TPMS).
 Winding around off-piste on the way down to Erg Chebbi I did think, heck these shallow-knobbed, road-psi tyres are gripping unusually well in the sands!
 Turns out the back was down a bit but the front was way down – 10 psi.
 Amazingly I didn’t notice on the road.

-On pumping up (the striped-out £9 compressor pictured right worked fine) I also noticed a tell-tale spurt on the front tyre where the Slime fluid had leaked out the sides (left) as presumably, I hit washed-out creek edges on the Col Belkassim track the day before.
+On pumping up (the stripped-out £9 compressor pictured right worked fine) I also noticed a tell-tale spurt on the front tyre where the Slime fluid had leaked out the sides (left) as presumably, I hit washed-out creek edges on the Col Belkassim track the day before.
 The rim wasn’t damaged so this suggested that even on moderate impacts (or possibly too-low tyre pressures) the lack of the ‘safety lip’ (see graphic top of the page) was allowing the tyre to collapse into the well or somehow lose its grip on the rim and so lose pressure; handily this was exposed by the Slime stains.